caltechlibrary/andor/README.md

-**And/Or** is a proof of concept for a simple object repository based on Caltech Library's [dataset](https://caltechlibrary.github.io/dataset "And/Or requires v0.1.x") tool.
-It implements an web service for curating a simple object repository using Python and the `py_dataset` package.
+**And/Or** is a proof of concept simple object repository based on Caltech Library's [dataset](https://caltechlibrary.github.io/dataset "And/Or requires v0.1.x") tool.
+It implements an web service for curating a simple object repository using Python and a custom go implementation of a C-Shared library - `libdataset`.

 Table of contents